Waymo Stats 2025: Funding, Growth, Coverage, Fleet Size & More

 Washington DC

-On March 25 2025, Waymo announced their service will be available for riders in Washington, D.C in 2026 through the Waymo One app.
+On March 25 2025, Waymo announced their service will be available for riders in Washington, D.C in 2026 through the Waymo app.
 The announcement came just a couple months after they resumed testing in the capital back in January.

 Tokyo